togglebyte/anathema-guide/src/introduction.md

   to customise the entire layout of the application.
 * Easy to prototype with the markup language and runtime.

+## Why not

+Anathema does not excel when it comes to building dynamic layouts such as splitting buffers for your next Vim clone.

 ## Alternatives
 * [dioxus-tui](https://crates.io/crates/dioxus-tui)
 * [tuirealm](https://crates.io/crates/tuirealm)